What is Bond Pricing?

 - Liquidity of bond trade

 - Time to next payment

 Bonds are rated based on the creditworthiness of the issuing firm.
-These ratings range from AAA to D. Bonds rated higher than A are typically known as investment grade bonds, whereas anything lower are colloquially known as junk bonds.
+These ratings range from AAA to D. Bonds rated higher than A are typically known as investment-grade bonds, whereas anything lower is colloquially known as junk bonds.